exasol/error-code-crawler-maven-plugin/doc/design.md

 `dsn~create-target-directory~1`

-ECM error code report writer should create project `target` directory if it does not exist (see `ProjectReportWriter`).
+ECM error code report writer creates the project `target` directory if it does not exist (see `ProjectReportWriter`).

 Covers: